1Password/load-secrets-action/README.md

         with:
           # Persist the 1Password Connect URL for next steps.
 You can also persist
           # the Connect token using input `connect-token`, but keep in mind that
-          # every single step in the job would then be able to access the token.
+          # this will grant all steps of the job access to the token.
           connect-host: https://1password.acme.com

       - name: Load Docker credentials